Afreen-Kazi-1/Data-Science-Projects/Customer Segmentation/README.md

 ## Conclusion
 The insights derived from this customer segmentation analysis can assist businesses in crafting targeted marketing strategies based on customer spending habits.
 By understanding which products are favored by specific income segments, companies can enhance their product offerings and promotional campaigns.

+## Contributing
+Contributions to this project are welcome!
+If you have suggestions, improvements, or bug fixes, please open an issue or submit a pull request.